anupamkliv/FedERA/README.md

 ## Supported Devices

-Feder has been extensively tested on and works with the following devices:
+FedERA has been extensively tested on and works with the following devices:

 * Intel CPUs
 * Nvidia GPUs